 Bo Viktor Beskow was born on 13th February 1906 in Djursholm, Stockholm.
 He was a Swedish artist.

-In 1926 Beskow attended the Royal Swedish Academy of Arts (Kungliga Konsthögskolan) in Stockholm.
-Following his studies there, Beskow married the American Zita (Ted) Nardi in 1927 and lived in Rome (1927), Paris (1928 to 1929) and Portugal (1933 to 1934).
+Beskow attended the Royal Swedish Academy of Arts (Konstakademien), Stockholm (1926).
+Following his studies there, Beskow married (the American) Zita (Ted) Nardi in 1927 and lived in Rome (1927), Paris (1928) and Portugal (1933 to 1934).

-Beskow had solo exhibitions in Stockholm in 1929, 1932, 1934, 1938, 1941 and 1945, Gothenburg in 1933, 1937 and 1942, Gävle and Borås in 1942 and in Oslo in 1936.
+Beskow had solo exhibitions in Stockholm (1929, 1932, 1934, 1938, 1941 and 1945), Gothenburg (1933, 1937 and 1942), Gävle and Borås (1942) and Oslo (1936).

-Bo Beskow died in April 1989, aged 83.
+Bo Beskow died in Östergötland on 1st April 1989, aged 83.